coderedcorp/coderedcms/docs/advanced/advanced01.rst

     at the top of your template.
 You do, however, need to make sure to use the appropriate template tags at the top of the template or your template will not render.

-The templates directory inside your ``website`` app is empty by default.
-Any templates you put in here will override the default coderedcms templates if they follow the same name and directory structure.
+The templates directory inside your ``website`` app will override the default coderedcms templates if they follow the same name and directory structure.
 This uses the standard Django template rendering engine.
 For example, to change the formatting of the article page, copy ``coderedcms/templates/coderedcms/pages/article_page.html`` to ``website/templates/coderedcms/pages/article_page.html`` and modify it.